 Anchoveta, Cetengraulis mysticetus

-The Anchoveta is a herring-like fish with an elongated strongly compressed deep body with a bluish back that is silvery below.
-The head has a sharply pointed snout and a short top jaw and the mouth extends well beyond the eye.
+The Anchovetas are herring-like fish with an elongated, strongly-compressed, and deep body with a bluish back and a silvery belly.
+Their heads have a sharply pointed snout and a short top jaw and their mouths extend well beyond their eyes.
 They have no canine teeth.
-They have one dorsal fin that originates at mid-body, the pectoral fins are long and reach the pelvic fins which are found on the belly, and the anal fin base is long with its origin under the last third of the dorsal fin.
+They have one dorsal fin that originates at mid-body, pectoral fins that are long and reach the pelvic fins on the belly, and an anal fin base that is long and originates under the last third of the dorsal fin.

 The Anchovetas are found in large schools over muddy inshore areas at depths up to 100 feet and reach a maximum length of 22 cm (8.6 inches).
 They feed on planktonic organisms.
 They are found in all Mexican waters of the Pacific but are exceedingly rare in the greater Los Cabos area.